Startup Failure Rate Statistics (2024)

 Generally, the startup failure rate by stage decreases with every round of funding.
 The Startup Genome Project found the following about idea-stage startups:

 - Early-stage startups need to spend up to 3x longer validating their target markets than their founders anticipate.
-One of the aims with the more extended market validation period is to prevent cash flow issues from running the project into the ground before the startup has the chance to determine the market-product fit.
+One of the aims of the more extended market validation period is to prevent cash flow issues from running the project into the ground before the startup has the chance to determine the market-product fit.

 - Startup founders tend to overestimate the company’s intellectual property by up to 255%.